bebechien/gemma-cookbook/docs/core/gemma_on_gemini_api.md

 reasoning, delivering superior performance in logically demanding domains such as algorithmic coding and advanced mathematical proofs.

-While Gemma 4 strictly supports toggling this feature on or off, you enable it in the API by setting the thinking level to `"high"`.
+While Gemma 4 strictly supports toggling this feature on or off, you can control it using the API by setting the thinking level to `"high"` for enabled or `"minimal"` for disabled.

 The following example demonstrates how to activate the thinking process: